 You should also implement tools such as dark web scanning, IT security products that combat email phishing, and two-factor authentication to ensure secure login.
 These measures can layer on top of the core components of firewall, antivirus software, and user awareness to round out your cybersecurity strategy.

 For small businesses, the high cost of data breaches means implementing the proper cybersecurity measures is more important than ever.
-Working with a reputable MSP can help ensure that you're implementing the three pillars -- next-generate AI-driven antivirus software, VPN, and employee training -- to staying safe in today's fast-changing digital business environment.
+Working with a reputable MSP can help ensure that you're implementing the three pillars—next-generation AI-driven antivirus software, VPN, and employee training—to staying safe in today's fast-changing digital business environment.

-Contact us today to see how we can help you secure your business-critical systems and protects your data.
+Contact us today to see how we can help you secure your systems and protect your people and data.